Funchal Portugal Travel Guide

 The São Vicente Caves provide an unique underground experience, revealing the island's formation during ancient volcanic eruptions.

-Machico, Madeira's first capital, combines historical significance with a calm beach access, a solid option for a day trip.
+Machico, Madeira's first capital, combines historical significance with relaxed beach access, a good option for a day trip.

 For those with more time, extend your trip beyond Funchal to explore other parts of the Madeira archipelago or connect with mainland Portugal.